 EmbraceRace: We have a question: “It seems a staggering task to change the way history is taught in our schools where the accepted narrative has erased the stories of nearly all Black, Indigenous, and people of color.
 There is overwhelmingly systemic resistance to dismantling the canon.
 Do you think it's possible to accomplish this one teacher at a time?”

 Dr. Debbie Reese: I think that's the only way we can do it - is one teacher at a time.
 Going back to again, what I talked about earlier, these ripples that we can effect change.
 We have to start with where we are in a moment and hope and encourage people to share that information.
 It's not going to be easy because the politics of the world right now seem especially difficult to make room for all of us to have good lives being the people that our ancestors were.
 It's a tough time.

 EmbraceRace: Yeah, it really is a tough time.

 Dr. Debbie Reese: It is.
-I want to show you a book that is coming out, An Indigenous People's History of the United States for Young People.
+I want to show you a book that is coming out this July, 2019, An Indigenous People's History of the United States for Young People.
 I adapted [Roxanne Dunbar-Ortiz's original book] with one of my colleagues.
 And it's for young people, and it will be out in June.
 And hope that teachers will, and people will get a copy of it and use it with kids in classrooms and help them to erase some of the misinformation they have and replace it with more substance.

 EmbraceRace: That's fantastic.
 We look forward to that.
 There are a lot of questions coming in that Debbie has resources for on her site, so we will be sending you there for those, including book recommendations and more.